adapter-hub/adapters/adapter_docs/index.rst

 adapter-transformers Documentation
 ================================================

-This library is an extension of Huggingface's `transformers <https://huggingface.co/transformers/>`_ library that adds Adapter and AdapterFusion components to transformer models.
+``adapter-transformers`` is an extension of Huggingface's `transformers <https://huggingface.co/transformers/>`_ library that adds adapter components to transformer models.

 The main additions on top of *transformers* are:

-- Extension of transformer models by Adapter and AdapterFusion components
+- Extension of transformer models by task and language adapter components
 - Loading and saving of pre-trained adapters
-- *Adapter Hub*, a repository of shared pre-trained adapters
+- `Adapter Hub <https://adapterhub.ml>`_, a repository of shared pre-trained adapters

+Currently, we support the PyTorch versions of all models listed in the *Supported Models* section.

 .. toctree::
    :maxdepth: 2